ibm-cloud-docs/cloud-object-storage/tutorials/caching-performance.md

 7. Figure 6 shows how you can manually enter each record of your new DNS configuration.
 Or, if you click the "Import" button shown, as suggested previously, your old DNS zone records will show up here for use in the next steps.

 8.

+## Next Steps
+{: #icsp-next-steps}

+Testing is suggested and encouraged.
+Writing a script that modifies a proxy to make requests and record the responses can also give you future suggestions for geo-routing, for example.